systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 ---
-title: Customizing System Initiative by writing JavaScript Code
+title: Customizing System Initiative by writing TypeScript Code
 ---

-## Customizing System Initiative by writing JavaScript Code
+## Customizing System Initiative by writing TypeScript Code

 In the previous tutorial, you launched Whiskers R We running on [Fedora CoreOS](https://getfedora.org/en/coreos) EC2 instance.
 The generous folks at Whiskers R We want to ensure they are using the current stable version of the AMI for their AWS Region any time they launch a new instance in AWS.
-You will help them do that by writing a custom Qualification (using JavaScript) for all the AMIs in their Workspace.
+You will help them do that by writing a custom Qualification (using TypeScript) for all the AMIs in their Workspace.

 First, ensure your development environment is running by following the instructions in the '[Run a development instance of System Initiative](url)' section.
 Once you're ready, let's get started!